Orange-OpenSource/conllueditor/README.md

  * `--noforms`             do not transliterate forms
  * `--raw`                 raw text, transliterate everything
  * `--overwrite`           overwrite existing transliteration in MISC:Translit and in # translit
- * `--sentence`            add sentence transliteration by concatening forms
+ * `--sentence`            add sentence transliteration by concatenating forms

 For the time being the following scripts/languages are covered